Granjow/electronics/electronics.md

 They can e.g. be used for phase-fired control (German: Phasenanschnittsteuerung) which allows to dim for example incandescent bulbs on 230 V AC.

+Hi-com TRIACs are especially suited for switching purposes like AC dimmers.

 **BT136-600** [(pdf)](Datasheets/BT136-600-NXP.pdf) —
 4 A, 600 V